 Orillac points out that the new terminal was also designed for expansion, and he would not be surprised to see more gates added within another 5-7 years.

 For now, Motta is looking to expand its presence further in the airport.
-In addition to the duty free stores, the company bid on the electronics concession for both terminals (results had not been announced as of press time); and was bidding on the sporting goods contract along with Adidas, with whom it has partnered in Colombia, Ecuador and Panama.
+In addition to the duty free stores, the company bid on the electronics concession for both terminals (which it has since obtained); and was bidding on the sporting goods contract along with Adidas, with whom it has partnered in Colombia, Ecuador and Panama.
 He says the company is also thinking about participating in the convenience store category bid, although that is a little out of their area of expertise.

 Motta has also won concession contracts for five luxury boutiques in Terminal 2: one each for Cartier (which is returning to airport duty free after an absence), Montblanc, Hugo Boss and Ferragamo.
 The company has not announced which brand will occupy the fifth location.